 A study conducted at the University of Utah suggested that “mindfulness may be linked to self-regulation throughout the day, and that this may be an important way that mindfulness contributes to better emotional and physical well-being.”

 According to Maria Camara, PhD, a psychotherapist who is also a qualified mindfulness teacher, meditation helps us connect with our true qualities.
 Once we’ve accepted who we are and learn to work with our thoughts directly, we reveal a loving capacity that has always been present within us.
 It’s no wonder that mindfulness increases happiness, enhances clarity and gives peace of mind.

 Looking to discover the many health benefits of meditation for yourself?
 Now is the best time to start.
-Containing instructions, inspirational talks, Guided Meditations and more, the Mindworks App can help get you started and keep you going.
+Containing instructions, inspirational talks, Guided Meditations and more, the Mindworks Meditation Courses can help get you started and keep you going.
 Join the Mindworks global community to get the full benefits of your Journey to mindfulness.

 For more information read our companion article What are the Health Benefits of Meditation?